fstltna/CoffeeManagementConsole/README.md

 Edit "cmc" and change the settings at the top if your CoffeeMUD server is not in /home/cmowner/CoffeeMud.

-You will need to run cpan and install these modules:
+You will need to run cpan (as root) and install these modules:

 - cpan -i UI::Dialog
 - cpan -i Term::ReadKey